-Another one of the important email marketing rules is to give subscribers control over your mailing list by adding unsubscribe buttons throughout your email templates and turning on preference centers.
-This should be easy for them to find and adjust their preferences whenever they want.
+Another important email marketing rule is to give subscribers control over your mailing list by adding unsubscribe buttons throughout your email templates and turning on preference centers.
+This should be easy for them to find and adjust their preferences whenever possible.

-Gmail users have been trained not to follow links contained within promotional emails, but if you include a link at the bottom of your message directing people straight to the preference center, it will help ensure that everyone opts in to receive your messages.
+Gmail users have been trained not to follow links contained within promotional emails.
+Still, if you include a link at the bottom of your message directing people straight to the preference center, it will help ensure everyone opts in to receive your messages.

-Gmail now takes into account the text that appears in the preview panel when determining whether a message is promotional.
+Gmail now considers the text that appears in the preview panel when determining whether a message is promotional.
 This means that it’s more important than ever to ensure that your subject lines are catchy and enticing and that your email templates look good on mobile devices.

-If you’re not seeing high delivery rates for your emails, it could be a sign that something is wrong with your list.
-You should routinely monitor your deliverability rates so you can address any issues before they cause serious damage to your campaign.
+If you’re not seeing high email delivery rates, it could be a sign that something is wrong with your list.
+You should routinely monitor your deliverability rates to address any issues before they cause serious damage to your campaign.

 When it comes to email marketing, it’s always better to be safe than sorry.
-Using a trusted email service provider will help to ensure that your messages are delivered to Gmail’s inboxes and that they look good when they get there.
+A trusted email service provider will help ensure that your messages are delivered to Gmail’s inboxes and that they look good when they get there.

-Emails can be sent out at any time of the day, but studies have shown that the best time to send them is during the morning or afternoon.
-This is because people are more likely to be checking their email at those times.
+Emails can be sent out at any time, but studies have shown that the best time to send them is in the morning or afternoon.
+This is because people are more likely to check their email at those times.